 The Best Ways to Save for Child’s College

 That’s because even accounts with the best interest rates aren’t keeping up with the pace of inflation.
-Especially if your child won’t be going to college for a while, investing your savings is a way to see your money grow.
-Here are some of the best ways to save for a child’s college:
+Especially if your child won’t be going to college for a while, investing your savings is a way you might see your money grow.
+Keep in mind that investments can lose money.

 A 529 plan, also known as a “qualified tuition plan,” allows you to save for education costs while taking advantage of tax benefits (the plan is named after the section of the Internal Revenue Code that governs it).
 529 plans break down into two categories: educational savings plans and prepaid tuition plans.

-Educational savings plans, which are sponsored by states, allow you to open an investment account for your child, who can use the money for tuition, fees, room and board, and other qualifying higher education expenses at any college or university.
+Educational savings plans, which are sponsored by states, allow you to open an investment account for your child, who can use the money for tuition, fees, room and board, and other qualifying expenses at any college or university.
 You can also use up to $10,000 a year to pay for schooling costs before college.